chandar-lab/Lifelong-Hanabi/README.md

 ```

 ### 2- Continual Training
+To train the learner with a set of 5 partners using [ER](https://arxiv.org/abs/1902.10486) method, run:
 ```bash
 cd pyhanabi
 sh tools/continual_learning_scripts/ER_easy_interactive.sh
 ```
-This step creates a folder called ... which contains the zero-shot and few-shot model checkpoints.
+Zero-shot and few-shot checkpoints will be stored in `<save-dir>`.

-To plot the continual training results, run
+To log the continual training results, run:

 ```bash
 cd pyhanabi
 sh tools/continual_evaluation.sh
 ```
+This step needs a [wandb](https://wandb.ai/home) account to plot the results.

 ### 3- Testing
+To evaluate the learner against a set of unseen agents, run:
 ```bash
 cd pyhanabi
 python final_evaluation.py
 ```
+This step also needs a [wandb](https://wandb.ai/home) account to plot the results.
 ## Plot results
-We used wandb for plotting the results.
-But results are also stored as `.csv` file which can be found here: `results/`
+We used [wandb](https://wandb.ai/home) for plotting the results.